Gold of Africa Museum

 The Gold of Africa Museum showcases the ancient relationship that exists between gold and the African continent in the form of 350 West African gold artefacts and objects from ancient gold-based civilisations.

 The museum is open from 09h30 to 17h00 daily except Sundays, Christmas Day, New Year’s Day and Good Friday.
-Entrance costs R25 for adults, R15 for children (under 10) and R20 for pensioners and students.
-R40 pays for a lion walking tour, on which you’ll discover historic Cape Town by following the paw prints of the Cape mountain lion, or the pangolin night tour (18h00-20h00, but times are flexible).
+Entrance costs R40 for adults, R25 for children (under 16) and R30 for pensioners and students.
 Private tours can be arranged and, on request, may include interactive goldsmith demonstrations, wine tasting and snacks.

 This cultural village aims to remind us of our origin and serves as the reservoir for African knowledge pertaining to nature and traditions, giving us an opportunity to celebrate who we are through music (wonderful sounds from live bands) or from its’ distinct fineness of cuisine, topped up with African (local) arts and crafts.